artur-titov/state_sync/README.md

 First you need to create a YAML [configuration file](https://github.com/artur-titov/state-sync/blob/master/config-example.yml).

-Clone this repository then go to the StateSync directory and run command:
+Clone this repository then create venv and install requirements.
+After that go to the StateSync directory and run command:

 ```bash
 # Flow supports: